sweepai/sweep/README.md

 ## Pricing
 Every user receives unlimited GPT-3.5 tickets and 5 GPT-4 tickets per month.
 To prevent abuse, users can use 2 GPT-4 tickets a day.

 For more GPT-4 tickets, visit <a href='https://buy.stripe.com/00g3fh7qF85q0AE14d'>our payment portal</a>.
-For professionals who want unlimited GPT-4 tickets and priority support, get a one week free trial of [Sweep Pro](https://buy.stripe.com/00g5npeT71H2gzCfZ8).
+For professionals who want to try unlimited GPT-4 tickets and priority support, you can get a one week free trial of [Sweep Pro](https://buy.stripe.com/00g5npeT71H2gzCfZ8).

-For on-prem Sweep, you can [self-host](https://docs.sweep.dev/deployment) it yourself.
-Further, you can get enterprise-level support by [contacting us](https://form.typeform.com/to/wliuvyWE).
+You can [self-host](https://docs.sweep.dev/deployment) Sweep's docker image on any machine (AWS, Azure, your laptop) for free.
+You can get enterprise support by [contacting us](https://form.typeform.com/to/wliuvyWE).

-## Roadmap
-We plan on rapidly improving Sweep.
-To see what we're working on, check out our [Roadmap](https://docs.sweep.dev/about/roadmap).

 ---